egithinji/pingu/README.md

 ```
 sudo setcap cap_net_raw,cap_net_admin=eip path/to/pingu/target/release
 ```
-* Add binary to PATH.
-Add the following to your ~/.bashrc:
+* Add binary to PATH by adding the following to your ~/.bashrc:
 ```
 export PATH=path/to/pingu/target/release